Gloria Anzaldúa: Borderlands/La Frontera: The New Mestiza

 Anzaldúa wrote Light in the Dark during the last decade of her life.
 Drawn from her unfinished dissertation for her PhD in literature from University of California, Santa Cruz, the book is carefully organized from The Gloria Anzaldúa Papers, 1942–2004 by AnaLouise Keating, Anzaldúa's literary trustee.
 The book represents her most developed philosophy.
 Throughout Light in the Dark, Anzaldúa weaves personal narratives into deeply engaging theoretical readings to comment on numerous contemporary issues – including the September 11 attacks, neocolonial practices in the art world, and coalitional politics.
 She valorizes subaltern forms and methods of knowing, being, and creating that have been marginalized by Western thought, and theorizes her writing process as a fully embodied artistic, spiritual, and political practice.
-Light in the Dark contains multiple transformative theories including include the nepantleras, the Coyolxauhqui imperative (named for the Aztec goddess Coyolxāuhqui), spiritual activism, and others.
+Light in the Dark contains multiple transformative theories including the nepantleras, the Coyolxauhqui imperative (named for the Aztec goddess Coyolxāuhqui), spiritual activism, and others.

 Themes in writing

 Nepantilism

 Anzaldúa drew on Nepantla, a Nahuatl word that means "in the middle", to conceptualize her experience as a Chicana woman.
 She coined the term "Nepantlera".
 "Nepantleras are threshold people; they move within and among multiple, often conflicting, worlds and refuse to align themselves exclusively with any single individual, group, or belief system."